SmarterApp/RDW_Documentation/docs/API-Reporting.md

 ## API - Reporting

-**Intended Audience**: this document describes the programming interface for the reporting services.
+**Intended Audience**: this document describes the programming interface for the reporting services of the [Reporting Data Warehouse](../README.md).
 Operations and system adminstration will find it useful for the diagnostic and task end-points.

 This document describes the service end-points for the reporting services.
 * The report processor has a task trigger end-point.